latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Caregiver Assistance-Respite-Education, or CARE Delaware, can help people who are caring for older or senior family members.
-A number of assistance programs are offered including Respite Care Service, Skills Training, Grandparent or Older Relative Programs, and Information and Assistance.
+A number of assistance programs are offered including Respite Care Service, Skills Training, Grandparent or Older Relative Programs.
+This program is offered in partnership with Division of Services for the Aging and Adults.

 A similar resource is the Delaware Kinship Navigator Program.
 This can be grandparents, uncles, or aunts who are taking care of children.
 They can get information regarding services, help them apply, and offer other support.